-What to Wear to a Country Club 2026: Golf & Tennis Style
+What to Wear to a Country Club: 2026 Style Guide

 Understanding Country Club Dress Codes in 2026

-Bottom wear includes tailored golf shorts (typically no shorter than 4 inches above the knee), golf pants, or golf-specific chinos.
 Most clubs prohibit denim, cargo shorts, athletic shorts, and excessively casual styles.
-Golf-specific shorts feature details like tee holders, ball markers, and performance stretch that distinguish them from everyday casual shorts.
+Golf-specific shorts feature details like tee holders, ball markers, and performance stretch that distinguish them from everyday casual wear.

 Footwear should be golf-specific: soft-spike or spikeless golf shoes that protect the course while providing stability during your swing.
 Sneakers, running shoes, and sandals are universally prohibited on golf courses.
 Complete the look with a belt that coordinates with your shoes and a golf cap or visor if desired.